 Risks of AI

-There are two schools of thoughts related to this.
-Some who think there is an existential risk because of AI and other experts say that there is zero risk.
+There are two schools of thought related to this.
+Some who think there is an existential risk because AI and other experts say that there are zero risks.
 But, rather than worrying about a future AI takeover over humans, the real risk is that we can put too much trust in the smart machines we are building.
 The problem is because a system is only as good as the data it learns from.

 Talent demand-supply gap

 The rapid adoption of the machine learning technology in the finance, advertising & media, and retail sectors along with the increase in the usage of natural language processing techniques are back to the progress of the artificial intelligence market.
 Also, artificial intelligence in a closely integrated with big data.
 Big data and AI have the inherent capability of changing the form and function of the industries.